pippinbarr/SNAKISTS/process/candidates.md

 Masturbation x Snake.
 Masturbating a Snake like it's a penis?
 Yes yes yes.

+It dies for the orgasm?
+But this is very similar to eroticist...

 ## Optometrist

 It's an eye test while you play.
 "Which makes the game easier to see?
 A or B?
 A or B?" and some kind of blur filter/thing?
 It's a great idea...
 I wonder if it can work.